• Company welcomes news that U.S international travel ban will lift from 8 November

 • Flight connections and MSC ‘Fly & Cruise’ packages available from key European cities and other international air hubs

-Geneva, Switzerland, 18 October 2021 – MSC Cruises has welcomed the U.S. government’s announcement that 8 November will be the date that international travellers from many parts of the world can enter the country provided they are fully vaccinated against COVID-19.
+MSC Cruises has welcomed the U.S. government’s announcement that Nov.
+8, 2021, will be the date that international travelers from many parts of the world can enter the country provided they are fully vaccinated against COVID-19.

-The world’s third largest cruise brand described the news as ‘a tremendous boost’ for European-based and other international tourists wanting to holiday for winter sun in the Caribbean during its winter 2021/22 sailing season.
+The world’s third-largest cruise brand described the news as ‘a tremendous boost’ for European-based and other international tourists wanting to vacation in the Caribbean during its winter 2021/22 sailing season.

 MSC Cruises has three of its ships sailing from Florida for the entire season – the Company’s new flagship MSC Seashore, the award-winning MSC Meraviglia and the popular MSC Divina.
-The line’s ships will welcome non-U.S. residents on board from 8 November.
+The line’s ships will welcome non-U.S. residents onboard starting Nov.
+8.

 MSC Cruises’ flagship MSC Seashore